fivdi/onoff/README.md

 Set GPIO activeLow setting.

 ##### unexport()
-Reverse the effect of exporting the GPIO to userspace
+Reverse the effect of exporting the GPIO to userspace.
+A Gpio object should not be used after calling its unexport method.

 ## Synchronous API